 Pick a white that plays well with others.

 I look at other colors in the room.
 If there are a lot of gold tones, I gravitate towards a creamy antique white, and avoid whites with a blue cast, and so on, says Jon C. of Vadnais Heights, Minnesota.

 The white you choose should have a hue that complements the main color.

 Few people want a ‘hospital’ white.
-Consider how white reacts to shifting tones of flooring, wall color, lighting, and furnishings, says Tim F. of Green Bay, Wisconsin.
+Consider how white reacts to shifting tones of flooring, wall color, lighting, and furnishings, says Tim F. of Wisconsin.

 compare & contrast

 I use white copy paper to display and view off-white chips, as it ‘dis-allows’ our human eyes to blend or adjust whites, says Faith C. – of Sioux Falls, South Dakota.

 Every white has an undertone, and that undertone will agree or fight with a stronger color it comes in contact with – for example, colors in wood trim, carpet, furniture, flooring, tiles, and cabinets.

 Rob V. of Madison, Wisconsin agrees.
 Placing whites next to each other will help pick the one you are comfortable with.